explosion/spaCy/website/docs/api/cli.md

 <Infobox title="New in v3.0" variant="warning">

-As of spaCy v3.0, the `train` command doesn't take a long list of command-line arguments anymore and instead expects a single [`config.cfg` file](/usage/training#config) containing all settings for the pipeline, training process and hyperparameters.
+The `train` command doesn't take a long list of command-line arguments anymore and instead expects a single [`config.cfg` file](/usage/training#config) containing all settings for the pipeline, training process and hyperparameters.

 </Infobox>